Italy - Factors to watch on March 24

 DEBT

-Treasury announces sale of BOTs, with relative amounts to be auctioned on March 27.
+Italy's Treasury will offer a new tranche of its BTP Italia retail bond next month with a maturity of more than six years, the head of the Debt Management Office told Reuters on Monday.

-The Treasury on Friday cancelled an auction of bonds linked to euro zone inflation (BTPEIs) that was scheduled for March 26 because a new 10-year BTPEI was already issued this month.
+Treasury announces sale of 6-month BOT bills, with relative amounts to be auctioned on March 27.

 COMPANIES